Inverse-design of high-dimensional quantum optical circuits in a complex medium: Applications of Quantum Gates

-In order to verify that these gates preserve quantum coherence, we apply them on the input high-dimensionally entangled states and reconstruct the resulting output state via quantum state tomography (\ref{Methods:QST}).
-Due to state-channel duality, tomography of the output two-photon state is equivalent to performing ancilla-assisted process tomography of the gates themselves \cite{Valencia2020, Altepeter2003}.
-In this manner, we can quantify how close to ideal these gates are, while also verifying that they preserve high-dimensional entanglement.
 To showcase the versatility of our platform, we program 296 instances of all gates, sampling from different output foci in different dimensions and input bases.
-Fig.~\ref{fig:result1} (top row) shows examples of normalised two-photon coincidence count data in all mutually unbiased bases (MUBs) for five-dimensional $\mathbb{I}$, $\mathbb{Z}$, $\mathbb{X}$, $\mathbb{F}$, and $\mathbb{R}$ gates programmed for the macro-pixel basis.
-Fig.~\ref{fig:result1} (bottom row) shows density matrices of the manipulated two-photon states reconstructed from these data, presenting a clear agreement with theoretical prediction (insets).
-This can be quantified via their fidelity (\ref{Method:analysis}) to the ideal output states, which is reported in Table~\ref{table:F} for all dimensions in the macro-pixel basis.
-Our fidelity calculation takes into account the non-maximally entangled nature of the input entangled state.
-Results for gates implemented in the LG basis are presented in \ref{SI:Results}.
-It is noteworthy that the five-dimensional reconstructed state after the identity gate $\mathbb{I}$ has a fidelity of $\mathcal{F}(\rho_o,\ketbra{\Phi^+}{\Phi^+})= 83.8 \pm 1.5 \%$ to the maximally entangled state, which exceeds the bound necessary to certify five-dimensional entanglement.
+Fig.~3 (top row) shows examples of normalised two-photon coincidence count data in all mutually unbiased bases (MUBs) for five-dimensional $\mathbb{I}$, $\mathbb{Z}$, $\mathbb{X}$, $\mathbb{F}$, and $\mathbb{R}$ gates programmed for the macro-pixel basis.
+Fig.~3 (bottom row) shows the density matrices of the Choi states reconstructed from these data, presenting a clear agreement with the theoretical prediction (insets).
+The fidelity of the processes, quantified through the fidelity of the experimental Choi states to the ideal Choi states is reported in Table~\ref{table:F} for all dimensions in the macro-pixel basis.
+The fidelity of the output biphoton states to an ideal transformed state, their purity, and certified entanglement dimensionality are presented in the Supplementary Information, along with an estimation of the systematic errors arising from the measurement apparatus.
+It is noteworthy that all output states are seen to preserve high-dimensional entanglement after operation by the gates.
+For instance, the output state after the identity gate $\mathbb{I}$ has a fidelity of $\mathcal{F}(\rho_o,\ketbra{\Phi^+}{\Phi^+})= 85.3 \pm 0.7 \%$ to the maximally entangled state, which exceeds the bound of $80\%$ necessary to certify five-dimensional entanglement (the fidelity of any state $\rho$ to a maximally entangled target state $F(\rho,\ketbra{\Phi^+}{\Phi^+})>k/d$ implies an entanglement dimensionality of at least $k+1$~\cite{Bavaresco:2018gw}).
+Results for gates implemented in the OAM basis are also presented in the Supplementary Information.